ligato/docs/docs/user-guide/concepts.md

 ## Resync

 Resync is one of the major features available with the VPP agent.
-It ensures consistency between the configuration provided from an external source, internal VPP agent state, and the actual VPP state.
+It ensures consistency between the configuration provided from an external source, internal VPP agent state and the actual VPP state.
 The automatic resync fetches all configuration data from a connected persistent data store such as etcd, and reflects any changes to VPP.

-The resync is initiated by default, upon VPP agent startup.
+The resync is initiated by default upon VPP agent startup.
 In addition, it can be automatically launched on events such as VPP restart or reconnection to the data base.

 ---

-## VPP Configuration Order
+## VPP configuration order

 Configuring VPP via a CLI is challenging.
 The CLI commands mostly reflect low-level binary API calls and must be executed in a specific order for the configuration to succeed.
 In some cases, a configuration item (e.g. interface) could depend on another separate configuration item.
-In other cases, a specific sequence of commands, each handling an individual configuration item, must be completed before the system is brought up to the desired state.
+In other cases, a specific sequence of commands, each handling an individual configuration item, must be completed before the system achieves the desired state.
 As networks scale and the number of configuration items grows, it becomes vastly more difficult to ensure correct network configuration deployment and operation.

 The VPP agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound (NB) protobuf API.
 Configuration items use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
 For example, interfaces can be referenced before they are even created because the user defines each with a logical name.